peilun-he/PDSim/README.md

 ```

 ### Polynomial Diffusion Model
-For the polynomial diffusion model, we have to specify both parameters and model coefficients:
+For the polynomial diffusion model (Filipovic & Larsson, 2016), we have to specify both parameters and model coefficients:
 ```r
 par <- c(0.5, 0.3, 1, 1.5, 1.3, -0.3, 0.5, 0.3, seq(from = 0.1, to = 0.01, length.out = n_contract)) # set of parameters
 x0 <- c(0, 1/0.3) # initial values of state variables